The Road Back Program

-Trintellix Vortioxetine Withdrawal
+Trintellix Withdrawal

 Trintellix, also known as vortioxetine, is a medication used to treat major depressive disorder.
 It is classified as a selective serotonin reuptake inhibitor (SSRI) and is approved by the FDA for use in adults.
 While Trintellix is generally well-tolerated, some people may experience withdrawal symptoms when discontinuing the medication.